-Any personal data provided by you to your therapist through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 and the General Data Protection Regulation 2018 for the purposes for which you have given consent, to provide the services you have requested from us, and to meet the legitimate interests of our business.
+Any personal data provided by you to your therapist or the Nature.
+Nurture.
+Rewild team through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 and the General Data Protection Regulation 2018 for the purposes for which you have given consent, to provide the services you have requested from us, and to meet the legitimate interests of our business.

 This policy only applies to data collected by us, and via our own forms and website.
 Third party agents, and websites which are linked to ours, are not covered by this policy.

 Therapy requests – You can contact us online, by email or telephone.
 At that stage you will need to provide us with your name, telephone number(s) and email address.
 We may also request information on your availability, therapeutic issues, and other details which we deem relevant to processing your request.